Bryce Jordan Center

-The Bryce Jordan Center is a 15,261-seat multi-purpose arena in University Park, Pennsylvania, United States, on the University Park campus of the Pennsylvania State University.
-The arena opened in 1996 and is the largest such venue between Philadelphia and Pittsburgh.
-It replaced Rec Hall as the home to the Nittany Lions men's and women's basketball teams, the Pride of the Lions Pep Band, and its student section, Legion of Blue.
-It also plays host to events such as concerts, circuses, and commencement ceremonies for colleges within the university.
-The arena is named after former Penn State University president Bryce Jordan, who was instrumental in acquiring funding needed to build it.
+The Bryce Jordan Center is a 15,261-seat multi-purpose arena in College Township, Pennsylvania, on the University Park campus of the Pennsylvania State University.
+The arena opened on January 6, 1996, and is the largest such indoor venue in Pennsylvania outside of those in Philadelphia and Pittsburgh.
+The arena replaced Rec Hall as the home to the Nittany Lions men's and women's basketball and the Pride of the Lions Pep Band and its student section, known as Legion of Blue.
+The arena also periodically hosts concerts, circuses, and commencement ceremonies for the university.

+The arena is named after Bryce Jordan, Penn State University's president from 1983 until 1990 who was instrumental in acquiring funding needed to build it.
 The arena is associated with the Arena Network, a marketing and scheduling group of 38 arenas.